noaa-onms/cinms/modals/_captions.md

 ## Figure App.D.7.3.

 A map showing an unprecedented West Coast-wide [harmful algal bloom (HAB)](https://marinebon.org/cinms/glossary) that extended from the Gulf of Alaska to southern California.
 March 2015 (left, before the HAB) as compared to May (right, during the HAB).
 Data source: Satellite data were obtained from the National Aeronautics and Space Administration Ocean Biology Processing Group (OBPG) using a combination of the MODerate resolution Imaging Spectroradiometer (MODIS) on Aqua and Visible Infrared Imaging Radiometer Suite (VIIRS) chlorophyll products.
 Data were processed using standard OBPG processing with 4 kilometer imagery.
-Figure: McCabe et al. 2016
+Figure credit: McCabe et al. 2016.

 ### Details